railwayapp/docs/src/docs/how-to/build-controls.md

 ---
-title: Customize Builds
+title: Build Controls
 ---

-Railway uses [Nixpacks](https://nixpacks.com) to build and deploy your code with zero configuration.
-However, we provide easy ways to customize the builds of your application.

-You can find a complete list of languages we support out of the box [here](/reference/builds).
+Railway uses [Nixpacks](https://nixpacks.com) to build your code.
+You can find a complete list of languages we support out of the box [here](/reference/builds#supported-languages).

+There are several ways to configure builds to suit your needs.

+## Build Configuration

+Nixpacks has a variety of options that can be configured with environment variables which can be defined in your services settings.
+These include things like:
+- Install/build/start commands
+- Nix/Apt packages to install
+- Directories to cache

+For a full list of these options, please view the <a href="https://nixpacks.com/docs/guides/configuring-builds" target="_blank">Nixpacks docs</a>.

+For information on setting environment variables, click [here](/how-to/use-variables#service-variables).

+If you have a language or feature that you want us to support, please don't hesitate to reach out on [Discord](https://discord.gg/xAm2w6g) or on the [Nixpacks repo](https://github.com/railwayapp/nixpacks/discussions/245).

 ## Customize the Build Command

+Using the default Nixpacks builder, you can customize the build command that is run from within your service settings.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1664564851/docs/build-command_vhuify.png"